Unveiling the Composition of the Single-Charm Molecular Pentaquarks: Insights from Radiative Decay and Magnetic Moment: Radiative decay behaviors

-Before discussing the electromagnetic properties of the single-charm molecular pentaquarks, let's briefly review the research status of their mass spectrum based on the one-boson-exchange model and the chiral effective field theory.
-In Refs. \cite{He:2006is,He:2010zq}, the authors discussed the $D^*N$ molecular pentaquark candidates using the one-boson-exchange model, and found that several isoscalar $D^*N$ states can be considered as the single-charm molecular pentaquark candidates.
+Before discussing the electromagnetic properties of the single-charm molecular pentaquarks, let's briefly review the research status of their mass spectrum based on the one-boson-exchange (OBE) model and the chiral effective field theory.
+In Refs. \cite{He:2006is,He:2010zq}, the authors discussed the $D^*N$ molecular pentaquark candidates using the OBE model, and found that several isoscalar $D^*N$ states can be considered as the single-charm molecular pentaquark candidates.
 In Ref. \cite{Wang:2020dhf}, the authors investigated the $DN$ and $D^*N$ interactions within the chiral effective field theory, and concluded that the isoscalar $DN$ state with $J^P=1/2^-$ and the isoscalar $D^*N$ states with $J^P=(1/2^-,\,3/2^-)$ can be regarded as the single-charm molecular pentaquark candidates.
-Except for the $D^{(*)}N$-type single-charm molecular pentaquark candidates, the mass spectrum of the $D_1N/D_2^*N$\footnote{In the present work, $D_1$ and $D_2^*$ represent the $D_1(2420)$ and $D_2^*(2460)$ mesons \cite{ParticleDataGroup:2022pth}, respectively.
-Among them, the $D_1(2420)$ should be considered as the mixture of the $1^{1}P_{1}$ and $1^{3}P_{1}$ states of the charmed meson, i.e., \cite{Godfrey:1986wj,Matsuki:2010zy,Barnes:2002mu,Song:2015fha}

-Under the heavy quark limit, the mixing angle $\theta_{1P}=-54.7^{\circ}$ can be determined by coupling the orbital angular momentum with the spin angular momentum \cite{Godfrey:1986wj,Matsuki:2010zy,Barnes:2002mu,Song:2015fha}.}-type single-charm molecular pentaquark candidates has also been predicted through the one-boson-exchange model in Ref. \cite{Chen:2014mwa}.
-They found that it is easier to form the isoscalar $D_1N$ and $D_2^*N$ molecular states compared to the isovector $D_1N$ and $D_2^*N$ systems \cite{Chen:2014mwa}.
-Thus, in the present work we further study the electromagnetic properties including the M1 radiative decay widths and the magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks based on the corresponding mass spectrum \cite{He:2006is,He:2010zq,Wang:2020dhf,Chen:2014mwa}, which can provide the crucial information for enhancing our knowledge of their spectroscopic behavior.
+In Ref. \cite{Chen:2014mwa}, the mass spectrum of the $D_1N/D_2^*N$\footnote{In the present work, $D_1$ and $D_2^*$ represent the $D_1(2420)$ and $D_2^*(2460)$ mesons \cite{ParticleDataGroup:2022pth}, respectively.
+Among them, $D_1(2420)$ should be the mixture of the $1^{1}P_{1}$ and $1^{3}P_{1}$ states of the charmed meson, i.e., $\left|D_1(2420)\right\rangle=-\sin \theta_{1P}\left|1^{1}P_{1}\right\rangle+\cos \theta_{1P}\left|1^{3}P_{1}\right\rangle$ \cite{Godfrey:1986wj,Matsuki:2010zy,Barnes:2002mu,Song:2015fha}.
+Under the heavy quark limit, $\theta_{1P}=-54.7^{\circ}$ can be determined by coupling the orbital angular momentum with the spin angular momentum \cite{Godfrey:1986wj,Matsuki:2010zy,Barnes:2002mu,Song:2015fha}.}-type single-charm molecular pentaquark candidates has also been predicted through the OBE model, and they found that it is easier to form the isoscalar $D_1N$ and $D_2^*N$ molecules compared to the isovector $D_1N$ and $D_2^*N$ systems \cite{Chen:2014mwa}.
+Thus, in the present work we further study the M1 and E1 radiative decay widths and the magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks, which can provide the crucial information to decode their spectroscopic behavior.